frontenddogma/web-development-glossary/manuscript/d.md

 : → Design system

 Design system
-: A structured collection of design particles, elements, patterns, and components, alongside documentation and guidelines as well as, occasionally, code and tools.
+: A structured collection of design particles, elements, and components, alongside documentation and guidelines as well as, occasionally, code and tools.

 Design strategy
 : The development and application of future-oriented design principles in order to increase an organization’s innovative and competitive qualities.
 Its foundations lie in the analysis of external and internal trends and data, which enables design decisions to be made on the basis of facts rather than aesthetics or intuition.
 Strategic design is regarded as an effective way to bridge innovation, research, management, and design.&nbsp;[†](#w-design-strategy)